+41 79 446 14 86 info@immofisc.ch

 In federal taxation case law, the "Nidwaldian practice" has imposed itself to answer the question of a manifest disproportion between work and its remuneration, or between capital employed and dividends paid.

-(ATF 134V 297).
-According to this principle, the declared AVS income and the salary in accordance with industry practices are related to the payment of dividends and the value of the share in order to determine whether a part of the dividends distributed should be considered as a determining income for the contributions.
+(ATF 134 V 297).
+According to this principle, declared AVS income and salary in accordance with industry practices are compared with dividend payments and share value to determine whether part of the distributed dividends should be considered as income determining contributions.

 It is up to the compensation funds to independently assess whether an income component should be qualified as determining salary or capital income.
 However, the compensation funds must adhere to the point of view of federal tax law (Art.
 23 RAVS).